prymitive/karma/docs/CONFIGURATION.md

   level: string
 ```

-* `config` - if set to `true` unsee will log used configuration on startup
+- `config` - if set to `true` karma will log used configuration on startup
-* `level` - log level to set for unsee, possible values are debug, info,
+- `level` - log level to set for karma, possible values are debug, info,
   warning, error, fatal and panic.

 Defaults: